smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 # 5. How do I deploy to testnet?

 You will now deploy your completed contract.
-This deployment is slightly different than the example in the [The Basics: Using Data Feeds](/docs/beginners-tutorial/#7-how-do-i-deploy-to-testnet) tutorial.
+This deployment is slightly different than the example in the [Deploy Your First Contract](/docs/deploy-your-first-contract/) guide.
 In our case, you will have to pass in parameters to the constructor upon deployment.

 Once compiled, you'll see a menu that looks like this in the deploy pane: